ovska/FlameCsv/docs/docs/attributes.md

 ## Header names

 @"FlameCsv.Attributes.CsvHeaderAttribute" is used to configure the header name used when reading and writing CSV.
-This defaults.
-Additional aliases can be provided as follow up arguments to allow matching the member to header values.
+The first parameter specifies the primary header name.
+Additional aliases can be provided as follow-up arguments to allow matching the member to alternative header values.
 The first parameter is always used when writing.

+The default header value used it the member's name, e.g., `"IsAdmin"`.

 ```cs
 [CsvHeader("is_admin")]